Fertilizer and St Augustine grass make a great combo.

 It is best to sweep the prills up or use a leaf blower, rather then using irrigation or a hose to wash the fertilizer away with water.
 This helps prevent fertilizers unique ability to find its way into water supplies.

-For best results in “growing” a great looking lawn, start by getting a soil test.
-Apply fertilizer according to the recommendations of the soil test, follow the label, mowing 1/3 of the leaf blade and irrigate when rain does not supply enough water.
+For best results in “growing” a great looking St Augustine lawn, start by getting a soil test.
+Apply fertilizer to your lawn according to the recommendations of the soil test, follow the label, mowing 1/3 of the grass blade and irrigate when rain does not supply enough water.

-If you are unsure of the fertilizer analysis, ask a professional.
-Following these basics will help you grow a lawn of St. Augustine grass the neighbors will envy.
+If you are unsure of the fertilizer analysis, ask a lawn professional.
+Following these basics will help you grow a lawn of St. Augustine grass lawn the neighbors will envy.